oishee-hoque/CAFOSat/README.md

 - `metadata/`: CSV files containing metadata for both real and augmented patches (e.g., geolocation, type, annotations, bounding box, weak geolocation, refined geolocation etc).

-## 🧠 Annotation Pipeline

-CAFOSat is built using a **human-in-the-loop scalable annotation framework** designed to refine weakly annotated geolocation data into **strong, high-fidelity labels**.
-This pipeline:
-- Reduces manual annotation effort through iterative refinement.
-- Supports extensibility to other domains or regions.
-- Enables continuous dataset expansion with minimal overhead.

 ## 🛠️ Create Your Own Dataset

 To create your own dataset using the CAFOSat annotation and processing pipeline, follow the guide in the repository below: